xparadoxical/gddocs/docs/topics/tags.md

 ## Instant/Fade Tags

 > Fade Tags are used to fade in a block of text on screen instead of making it appear character by character.
 Similarly to colour tags, Fade tags have a start and end tag to denote which piece of text should appear instantly.
-The number is specified in hectoseconds, which is 1/100th of a second.
+The number is specified in centiseconds, which is 1/100th of a second.

 **Usage:** `<i100>Freaky</i>`

 ## Delay Tags

 > Delay tags are used to create a delay before a specific string in dialog boxes.
 The game detects a Delay Tag if the string contains a `<d` and then it reads the next 3 characters and converts them into an integer.
 This value is then passed into the [CCDelayTime](https://docs.cocos2d-x.org/api-ref/cplusplus/V2.2/d6/dde/classcocos2d_1_1_c_c_delay_time.html) class from the [cocos2d-x](/) engine which Geometry Dash uses.
-The number is specified in hectoseconds, which is 1/100th of a second.
+The number is specified in centiseconds, which is 1/100th of a second.

 **Usage:** `<d010>.<d010>.<d030>.`